nestoca/jac/README.md

 ## Cloning to a different directory

 Put a `.jacrc` file in your home directory and set the `dir` property to the path to your git repo:

 ```yaml
 dir: /path/to/repo
 ```

-# Example
+# Examples

-To get started, clone this repo and try the [examples commands](example) from within the `example` directory.
+To get started, clone this repo and have a look at the example catalog, queries and GitHub action in the [examples](examples) directory.

 # People